 What kinds of data do cybercriminals target?

-Cybercriminals will likely target personal client data, but they might also try to steal your identity, including your PTIN, EFIN, or CAF numbers.
-This will allow them to file fraudulent returns or steal even more people’s sensitive tax info.
+Cybercriminals will likely target personal client data, but they might also try to steal your identity and business information, including your PTIN, EFIN, or CAF numbers.
+Obtaining your business information will allow them to file fraudulent returns or steal even more people’s sensitive tax information.

 How do I know if my information is being used to file fraudulent tax returns?